Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2915 1638, or

 Despite Sheung Wan’s tall concrete buildings surrounding you, it feels like you’re sitting in your own little oasis on The Kinnet’s terrace.
 The emphasis here is on healthy, replenishing and nutritious snacks, meals and juices.
-With lots of plants and large patio umbrellas for shade, it’s a lovely place for breakfast with friends or a casual coffee and a book alone.
+With lots of plants and large patio umbrellas for shade, it’s a lovely place for breakfast with friends (including a free flow brunch option on Saturdays and public holidays) or a casual coffee and a book alone.

 Where: 3/F, 33 Hillier Street, Sheung Wan